mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: Okay, but, it happens anyway.

 **Katagiri**: Oh, of course.
 But how can you see that life before and after?
 Because you are right in the middle of zazen, that's why you can see it.
-Don't you think so?

 For instance, [Gensha](glossary#gensha-shibi) striking his toes: this is completely right in the middle of [occurrence]; no pains, no pleasures, no [suffering](glossary#suffering). *That’s* why he can experience: “Pain.
 Ouch.”
 That’s why he can see his life after striking his toes.
 If he was not there, he wouldn’t see his life after striking.
 He wouldn’t scream.
 Do you understand?